ali55on/fileurlsplit/README.md

 It will not be checked if the file from the passed URL already exists.
 The goal is just to split the string.

+It also has no dependencies as it only uses the language standard library.

 #### Definition:
     FileUrlSplit(file_url: str)